Abisoye Fagade

 Abisoye Fagade is a Nigerian marketing communication professional.
 He is the founder and managing director of Sodium Brand Solutions.
+A consortium that produces marketing communications, media, consumer goods, hospitality, oil and gas. founded the Abisoye Fagade Foundation to empower Nigerian youth, through mentorship and skills transfer.

 Career

-In 2015 he announced a strategic partnership with Ayeni Adekunle.
+In 2015, he announced a strategic partnership with Ayeni Adekunle.

-In 2019 he founded the Abisoye Fagade Foundation to empower Nigerian youth through mentorship and skills transfer.
+In 2019, he founded the Abisoye Fagade Foundation to empower Nigerian youth, through mentorship and skills transfer.

 A consortium that produces marketing communications, media, consumer goods, hospitality, oil and gas.

 Early life

-Abisoye Fagade was born on 10 March 1974 in Ibadan, Nigeria.
-He attended Queen of Apostle Primary school Oluyoro, Ibadan 1985 and Lagelu Grammar School, Agugu, Ibadan.
-In 1991, he studied demography and social statistics at Obafemi Awolowo University and graduated in 1998.
+Abisoye Fagade was born in Ibadan, Nigeria on 10 March 1974.
+He went to Queen of Apostle Primary School in Oluyoro, Ibadan, in 1985, and Lagelu Grammar School in Agugu, Ibadan.
+He began studying demography and social statistics at Obafemi Awolowo University in 1991, graduating in 1998.